erfianugrah/revista-3/README.md

 ## Deployment Options

-The project supports multiple deployment options:
+The project supports several deployment methods:

 1. Cloudflare Pages (primary)
 2. Deno Deploy
-3. Docker container (deployable to any container hosting service)
+3. Docker container (deployable to any container platform)

 ## Contributing

 When contributing:

-1. Familiarize yourself with Astro, especially content collections and routing.
+1. Get familiar with Astro's content collections and routing
-2. Follow the existing code style and use Tailwind CSS for styling.
+2. Follow the existing code style and use Tailwind for styling
-3. Test changes thoroughly, including on different device sizes.
+3. Test your changes on various screen sizes
-4. Update or add tests for new features.
+4. Update or add tests for new features
-5. Update documentation, including this README, if necessary.
+5. Update documentation when necessary
-6. Use Bun for running scripts and managing dependencies.
+6. Use Bun for running scripts and managing dependencies

 ## Troubleshooting

-If you encounter issues:
+If you run into problems:

-1. Ensure all dependencies are correctly installed (`bun install`).
+1. Make sure all dependencies are installed (`bun install`)
-2. Clear the Astro cache (`.astro` directory) for build errors.
+2. Try clearing the Astro cache (`.astro` directory) for build errors
-3. Check the Astro Discord community for common issues and solutions.
+3. Check the Astro Discord for help with common issues
-4. Verify that Bun is up to date and properly configured.
+4. Verify that Bun is up to date

 ## License